 Global Head of Belonging, Inclusion & Experience, Coinbase

-Tariq is an advocate who believes that individuals should not be defined by their life circumstances but empowered to defy them.
+Tariq advocates that individuals should not be defined by their life circumstances but empowered to defy them.
 He has experience in community organizing, coalition, and relationship building in political and personal spheres.
 He is well known for his work as Head of Inclusion and Diversity at Lyft.

 Diversity & Inclusion Trainer and Consultant; Culture Design Expert